Dispute over the Status and Use of the Waters of the Silala: Early disputes

-Within the context of the Bolivian demand for sovereign access to the Pacific Ocean Bolivian President Evo Morales threatened various times during his 2006–2019 ternures to reduce the flow into Chile and charge Chile for the use of its water.
+Within the context of the Bolivian demand for sovereign access to the Pacific Ocean, Bolivian President Evo Morales threatened on various occasions during his 2006–2019 tenure to reduce the flow of the Silala into Chile and to charge Chile for the use of its waters.
+Bolivia had as of 2022 made little use of the Silala's waters, owing to an unfavorable geographical position.